Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Superconducting circuit implementation

-where $\hat{a}_j^\dagger$ ($\hat{a}_j$) creates (destroys) an excitation in the $j$-th transmon; $H_0$ is the bare Hamiltonian of the transmons with qubit frequencies $\{\omega_j\}_{j=1}^L$, and anharmonicity $E_C>0$~\cite{RevModPhys.93.025005}; $H_\text{drive}$ describes the action of classical drive fields on the bare transmons; $V$ describes hopping processes that can be engineered by a common bus resonator~\cite{DiCarlo2009} or direct capacitance~\cite{Barends2014}.
-In Fig.~\ref{figintro} (a) is given an illustration of the scheme of {Eq.}~\eqref{eq_H_start_experiment}.\\ We work in the weak coupling regime $g \ll |\omega_j - \omega_{j+1}|$ and in the small anharmonicity limit $E_C\ll |\omega_j-\omega_{j+1}|$ for all $j$.
-The former condition is necessary in order to have far detuned processes connected by $V$, and therefore to treat $V$ in perturbation theory~\cite{auerbach2012interacting}.
-The small anharmonicity limit is necessary to retrieve a bosonic model in the effective perturbative Hamiltonian achieved after treating $V$ with a Schrieffer-Wolf transformation in the small $g$ limit.
-Each transmon $j\in [1,L-1]$ is driven by a classical drive field of amplitude $\Omega_j$ and frequency $\alpha_j$.
+where $\hat{a}_j^\dagger$ ($\hat{a}_j$) creates (destroys) an excitation in the $j$-th SC qubit; $H_0$ is the bare Hamiltonian of the SC qubits with qubit frequencies $\{\omega_j\}_{j=1}^L$, and anharmonicity $E_C>0$~\cite{RevModPhys.93.025005}; $H_\text{drive}$ describes the action of classical drive fields on the bare SC qubits; and $V$ describes hopping processes that can be engineered by a common bus resonator~\cite{DiCarlo2009} or a direct capacitance~\cite{Barends2014}.
+An illustration of the scheme of {Eq.}~\eqref{eq_H_start_experiment} is given in Fig.~\ref{figintro}(a).\\ We work in the weak-coupling regime $g \ll |\omega_j - \omega_{j+1}|$ and in the low-anharmonicity limit $E_C\ll |\omega_j-\omega_{j+1}|$ for all $j$.
+The former condition is necessary in order to have far-detuned processes connected by $V$, and therefore to treat $V$ in perturbation theory~\cite{auerbach2012interacting}.
+The low-anharmonicity limit is necessary to retrieve a bosonic model in the effective perturbative Hamiltonian achieved after treating $V$ with a Schrieffer-Wolf (SW) transformation in the small $g$ limit.
+Each SC qubit $j\in [1,L-1]$ is driven by a classical drive field of amplitude $\Omega_j$ and frequency $\alpha_j$.
 These classical drive fields give rise to the desired interaction together with undesired single-site fields in the low-energy effective Hamiltonian~\cite{PhysRevA.101.052308}.
-In order to get rid of them, we add another drive field on each transmon $j\in [2,L]$ of amplitude $\epsilon_j$ and frequency $\alpha_{j-1}$~\cite{PhysRevA.93.060302,PhysRevA.87.030301}.\\
+In order to get rid of them, we add another drive field on each SC qubit $j\in [2,L]$ of amplitude $\epsilon_j$ and frequency $\alpha_{j-1}$~\cite{PhysRevA.93.060302,PhysRevA.87.030301}.\\

-We are interested in exploiting the multilevel (bosonic) structure of transmons.
+We are interested in exploiting the multilevel (bosonic) structure of SC qubits.
 We do not reduce each component of the system to a qubit.
 We therefore introduce the ladder operators

-where $\hat{c}_{\ell,j}$ is the ladder operator which destroys an excitation in the $(\ell+1)$-th level and create an excitation in the $\ell$-th level on the $j$-th transmon.
-Analogously, we can define its hermitian conjugate $c^\dagger_{\ell,j}$.\\
+where $\hat{c}_{\ell,j}$ is the ladder operator which destroys an excitation in the $(\ell+1)$-th level and creates an excitation in the $\ell$-th level on the $j$-th SC qubit.
+Analogously, we can define its Hermitian conjugate, $\hat{c}^\dagger_{\ell,j}$.\\